-Implementation of the load test, the collection of results and then analyzing of results
+Implementation of the load test, the collection of results, and then analysis of results

 Q13) What is JMeter?

-Ans: It is another java tool which is used for performance load testing.
+Ans: It is another java tool that is used for performance load testing.
 It can analyze and measure the performance of a variety of services with a focus on a web application.
 Its architecture is based on plugins.
-The last version of Apache JMeter is 3.3.we can also run JMeter with Jenkins.
+The last version of Apache JMeter is 3.3. we can also run JMeter with Jenkins.